Categorical localization for the coherent-constructible correspondence: Introduction

 \section{Introduction}

-Kontsevich's homological mirror symmetry (HMS) conjecture \cite{KonHMS} states that two categories associated to a mirror pair are equivalent.
-For a Calabi-Yau (CY) variety, a mirror is also CY and the conjecture is a quasi-equivalence between the dg category of coherent sheaves over one and the (derived) Fukaya category of the other one.
+Kontsevich's homological mirror symmetry (HMS) conjecture (\cite{KonHMS}) states that two categories associated to a mirror pair are equivalent.
+For a Calabi--Yau (CY) variety, a mirror is also CY and the conjecture is a quasi-equivalence between the dg category of coherent sheaves over one and the (derived) Fukaya category of the other one.

-For non-CYs, mirrors need not to be varieties.
-For a Fano toric variety which we will focus on, its mirror is a Landau-Ginzburg (LG) model, which is a holomorphic function over $(\bC^\times)^n$ which can be read from the defining fan of the toric variety \cite{HV}.
-Fukaya-type (A-brane) category for an LG model is known to be the Fukaya-Seidel category \cite{Seidelmutation} when the LG-model is a Lefschetz fibration.
-Hence, for a smooth Fano fan, HMS predicts a quasi-equivalence between the dg category of coherent sheaves $\Coh X_\Sigma$ over the toric variety $X_\Sigma$ and the Fukaya-Seidel category $\Fuk(W_\Sigma)$ of the Laurent function $W_\Sigma$;
+For non-CYs, mirrors do not need to be varieties.
+For a Fano toric variety which we will focus on, its mirror is a Landau--Ginzburg (LG) model, which is a holomorphic function on $(\bC^\times)^n$ which can be read from the defining fan of the toric variety (\cite{HV}).
+Fukaya-type (A-brane) category for an LG model is known to be the Fukaya--Seidel category (\cite{Seidelmutation}) when the LG-model is a Lefschetz fibration.
+Hence, for a smooth Fano fan, HMS predicts a quasi-equivalence between the dg category of coherent sheaves $\Coh X_\Sigma$ over the toric variety $X_\Sigma$ and the Fukaya--Seidel category $\Fuk(W_\Sigma)$ of the Laurent function $W_\Sigma$:

-which are now proved in many cases (e.g. \cite{AKO, AKO2, Ueda, UY}).
+This is now proved in many cases (e.g., \cite{AKO, AKO2, Ueda, UY}).

-When a variety is not complete, its derived category of coherent sheaves has infinite-dimensional nature (non-proper dg category).
-Accordingly, its mirror Fukaya-type category also should have infinite-dimensional nature.
-Such a construction is known to be (partially) wrapped Fukaya categories, whose hom-spaces could have infinitely many generators (intersection points) formed by quadratically increasing Hamiltonian isotopy \cite{ASviterbo, Sylvan}.
+When a variety is not complete, its derived category of coherent sheaves has an infinite-dimensional nature (it has infinite-dimensional Hom spaces).
+Accordingly, its mirror Fukaya-type category also should have an infinite-dimensional nature.
+Such a construction is known to be (partially) wrapped Fukaya categories, whose hom spaces could have infinitely many generators (intersection points) formed by quadratically increasing Hamiltonian isotopy (\cite{ASviterbo, Sylvan}).

-There is a relation between Fukaya-Seidel and wrapped Fukaya, that is, the latter is obtained by categorical localization of the former.
-This point of view is due to Seidel \cite{Seidelnat}.
+There is a relation between Fukaya--Seidel and wrapped Fukaya, i.e., the latter is obtained by categorical localization of the former.
+This point of view is due to Seidel (\cite{Seidelnat}).
 Let $X$ be a variety and $D$ be a divisor of $X$.
-Then, the dg category of coherent sheaves over $X\bs D$ is obtained by the quotient of the dg category of $X$ by the objects supported on $D$;
+Then the dg category of coherent sheaves over $X\bs D$ is obtained by the quotient of the dg category of $X$ by the objects supported on $D$: